Frechmatz/cl-synthesizer/README.md

 *   :attach-audio If t then the audio device as declared by the variable \*audio-device-settings\* is instantiated and attached to the given outputs of the rack.
 *   :audio-output-sockets A list of keywords that declare the output sockets of the rack providing the audio signal.
 *   :attach-midi If t then the MIDI device as declared by the variable \*midi-device-settings\* is instantiated and attached to the rack.
-*   :midi-input-socket A keyword that declares the input socket of the rack to to which the MIDI input is to be routed.
+*   :midi-input-socket A keyword that declares the input socket of the rack to which the MIDI input is to be routed.

 The current implementation of the play-rack function assumes that an audio device is blocking.